Most Influential Women in Cannabis

 Rihanna’s pop-icon status has been solidified over the years, with her 9 Grammy Awards, 12 Billboard Music Awards, and a long list of other incredible feats in the music industry.
 However, Rih-Rih has also been an outspoken advocate for cannabis use throughout her career.
 It’s even rumored that she and her team were once kicked out of a hotel room in Barbados for smoking in the room.
 She has frequently been photographed enjoying cannabis, even once rolling up on her bodyguard's head at Coachella in 2012.
 Even though she is now expecting her first child with her boyfriend, notorious rapper A$AP Rocky, Rihanna to this day is an advocate for the legalization of cannabis nationwide.

 Today, women are one of the fastest-growing segments of cannabis consumers globally.
-While women’s history with cannabis is rich and well-doccumented, many cannabis retailers under-market to women as a demographic and under-hire woman in professional roles within the cannabis industry.
+While women’s history with cannabis is rich and well documented, many cannabis retailers under-market to women as a demographic and under-hire woman in professional roles within the cannabis industry.
 So, as we all march forward into the brave new world of modern cannabis, don’t forget about the women that paved the way.

 Interested in learning how your cannabis business can better advertise to women?
 Contact us today to learn more.